The Gore Hotel

-Rooms are individually styled and share deep, vibrant wall colours, travertine tiled bathrooms, eclectic furnishings and Frette bedlinen.
+All rooms are individually styled.
+They share deep, vibrant wall colours, travertine tiled bathrooms, eclectic furnishings and Frette bedlinen.
 Vintage pieces are matched with modern essentials: all come with aircon, a minibar and safe, flatscreen TV, DVD player and wi-fi, robes, slippers and Penhaligon toiletries.
 Top-floor rooms have smaller windows but a nicely tucked-away feel.

 Rooms worth splashing out on include the individually styled Luxury doubles, with their oak four poster or half-tester beds, antiques and ornate mirrors, chandeliers and rich fabrics.

-Deluxe rooms are stylishly and extravagantly different.
+To go one better, take one of the Deluxe rooms – all stylishly and extravagantly different.
 Miss Ada has a wood-panelled bathroom with sunken bath, while Judy Garland has a carved, gilt wood bed canopied in rich velvet.
 Dame Nellie brims with antique gold, with a bed set into a tented recess, faux leopardskin armchairs and a double bath lined with mirrors and flanked by statues of Venus.

-For a one-off experience, splash out on the Tudor room, complete with oak-beamed ceiling and carved four poster bed, 15th century minstrels gallery, stone fireplace and candelabras.
+For a totally one-off experience, you could splash out on the amazing Tudor room, complete with oak-beamed ceiling and carved four poster bed, 15th century minstrels gallery, stone fireplace and candelabras.
 Wi-fi and an iPod dock ensure you won't lose touch with the present.

 Eat & Drink

-Bistro One Ninety stays open all day till late, and is a favourite with locals.
+Bistro One Ninety stays open all day till late (last orders 11.30).
+It's a popular spot for lunch and pre-theatre dining, and a favourite with locals.
 Signature dishes include scallop risotto, duo of lamb and great burgers, while mouthwatering afters include banoffee wontons.
 For more casual eats, try a sharing platter in the bar: tapas-style bites include sautéed beans with crispy bacon and shallots, grilled spicy Chorizo with red wine and feta cheese with red onion marmalade.

 With its leather sofas and bar stools, snug corners, late license and eclectic tunes, Bar 190 is the place for pre- and post-show drinks.
 Voted one of London’s best hotel bars by Square Meal, it has a tempting list of signature cocktails shaken by barman Juliano and his team.